MarcoLuw/setup-guides/aws-architecture-design/implementation.md

 ### Secrets Manager (configured later)
 - Use Secrets Manager to manage sensitive information (e.g. DB credentials, API keys).
 - Rotate secrets automatically for enhanced security.

+## Future Enhancements
+- Multi-account architecture for isolation and security: Prod in one account, Dev/Staging in another.